elastisys/compliantkubernetes/docs/ciso-guide/intrusion-detection.md

 - [A.12.6.1 Management of Technical Vulnerabilities](https://www.isms.online/iso-27001/annex-a-12-operations-security/)
 - [A.16.1.7 Collection of Evidence](https://www.isms.online/iso-27001/annex-a-16-information-security-incident-management/)

-## Compliant Kubernetes Intrusion Detection Dashboard
+## Welkin Intrusion Detection Dashboard

 ![Intrusion Detection Dashboard](img/intrusion-detection.png)

-The Compliant Kubernetes Intrusion Detection Dashboard allows to quickly audit any suspicious activity performed by code inside the cluster, such as writing to suspicious files (e.g., in `/etc`) or attempting suspicious external network connections (e.g., SSH to a command-and-control server).
+The Welkin Intrusion Detection Dashboard allows to quickly audit any suspicious activity performed by code inside the cluster, such as writing to suspicious files (e.g., in `/etc`) or attempting suspicious external network connections (e.g., SSH to a command-and-control server).
 Such activities may indicate anything from a misconfiguration issue to an ongoing attack.
 Therefore, this dashboard should be regularly reviewed, perhaps even daily.

 ## Handling Non-Compliance